any-docs/css/content/guides/values_and_units/using_typed_arithmetic/index.md

 ### CSS

-We start by defining a [CSS custom property](/guides/Cascading_variables/Using_custom_properties) called `--width-percentage` on the {{cssxref(":root")}} element, which contains the result of the calculation `100vw / 2000px`.
+We start by defining a [CSS custom property](/guides/Cascading_variables/Using_custom_properties) called `--width-percentage` on the `:root` element, which contains the result of the calculation `100vw / 2000px`.
 This value represents the viewport width as a percentage of `2000px` that we will later use as an alpha channel value.
 When the viewport is `2000px` wide, the calculation will return `1`, which is equivalent to `100%` alpha.
 Anything less than a `2000px` viewport width will result in a smaller value.

 ```css
 :root {